-Moving from reliance on print to the use of multi-media and artifacts to represent knowledges in complex ecologies to support the development of cultures of inquiry is a work in process.
-I believe strongly that the videoclips that I have inserted in this work demonstrates the meanings of the embodied energy-flowing values that educational researchers use to explain their educational influences in their own learning and in the learning of others.
-These meanings have epistemological significance for educational knowledge that require alternative ways of generating and representing knowledge.
-Like Lee and Rochon (2009) my hope is that my submission for the 2010 Annual Meeting will stimulate new conversations and collaborations that fundamentally expand our understanding of the richness of the diversity of the human experience and enable us to use that knowledge to enrich and expand opportunities to learn for all.
+Recognizing that the print medium is limited in representing our ways of knowing and that multi-media and artifacts can support the development of cultures of inquiry is a work in process.
+I believe strongly that the video-clips that I have inserted in this work demonstrates the meanings of the embodied energy-flowing values that educational researchers use to explain their educational influences in their own learning and in the learning of others.
+These meanings have epistemological significance for educational knowledge that requires alternative ways of generating and representing knowledge.